Engineering Research Courses

 Engineering (by Research): MSc

 May be taken full-time over the course of one year or two years part-time.
-Fully-funded scholarships may be available, please contact Michelle Atkins for more information.
+Fully-funded scholarships may be available, please contact our admissions team for more information.

 Applicants for postgraduate research courses in Engineering must have a first class or upper second class honours degree in a relevent engineering or science discipline.
 International students must meet the relevent academic standards plus one of the following English Language qualifications: IELTS 6.5 or TOEFL 93.